 Custodians of Ancient Crafts and Apparatus

-With backgrounds in corporate and industrial worlds – nothing to do with printing, binding or even design – imPRESSed was always going to be an ambitious undertaking.
-However, every day we strive to gain and preserve knowledge and insight into a craft that is slowly disappearing and create a one-of-a-kind space.
+With backgrounds in corporate and industrial worlds, nothing to do with printing binding or even design, this new project was always going to be an ambitious undertaking.

-imPRESSed was meant to be early 20th century jobbing letterpress and bookbinding workshop.
-Over time it has morphed into largest collection of bookbinding and printing tools and apparatus in South Africa.
-Various equipment was sourced/saved from roof of old print shop in central Joburg to mealie field in Mpumalanga, from a private collector in Pretoria to a third generation printer in Cape Town (who did not have heart to scrap his heirloom) and countless other places in between.
-Many pieces came to us in horrible state and indeed some had to be scrapped, but the great majority has responded quite well to a little elbow grease and nearly everything that is housed in our collection is fully operational.
+Over time the beauty and romance of the forgotten trades took over our lives and became largest collection of bookbinding and printing tools and apparatus in South Africa.
+Various equipment was sourced/saved anywhere from roof of old print shop in central Joburg to mielie field in Mpumalanga, from a private collector in Pretoria to a third generation printer in Cape Town (who did not have heart to scrap his heirloom) and countless other places in between.
+Many pieces came to us in horrible state and indeed some had to be scrapped, but the great majority has responded quite well to elbow grease and nearly everything that is housed in our collection is fully operational.

-After five years of building, learning, saving, collecting, restoring, and trying to earn enough to make the collection sustainable, we had to pause and take count of what we have achieved, and more importantly where are see ourselves in few years’ time.
-Our achievements everyone can see, especially with this new edition of our web site.
-Our aspirations on other hand are perfectly described by the title: “Custodians of Ancient Crafts and Apparatus”, meaning: less printing and binding and more preserving and sharing.
-Yes, it means that we might refuse jobs that do not benefit continued existence of the museum.
+After five years of building, learning, saving, collecting, restoring, and trying to earn enough to make the collection sustainable, we had to pause and take count of what we have achieved, and more importantly where see ourselves in few years’ time.